jesperpedersen/postgres-tools/QueryAnalyzer/README.md

 * The executed query, if ```query``` contains ```?```
 * The ```EXPLAIN (ANALYZE, VERBOSE, BUFFERS ON)``` plan
 * The replay file
-* Overview of the tables / indexes for the query
+* Overview of the tables, indexes and foreign key constraints for the query